Free shipping for 2 or more items (USA)

 What's the low-effort sequence to get out of bed with fewer hard moves?

 This sequence works because it breaks the friction seal before you ask your body to roll or sit.
-You’ll first unhook the duvet and nightshirt from your hips and knees, then slide your hips a few centimeters toward the edge, then roll and let your legs drop as a counterweight while you push up with your forearm.
+You'll unhook the duvet and nightshirt from your hips and knees, slide your hips a few centimeters toward the edge, then roll and let your legs drop as a counterweight while you push up with your forearm.

 Do this tonight (6–8 steps)